BlaqueDevs/se-assignment-day-4-software-project-management-charles-hartley/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18448677&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+Client satisfaction - ensures trust and meets clients expectations Competitive advantage - delivering on time keeps the business ahead of competitors Budget Control - Delays often lead to increased costs Team Morale - meeting deadlines maintains team motivation and productivity.
+To ensure deadlines are met, project managers can set clear goals by defing precise objectives and feliverables by breaking down tasks by allocating resources by monitoring progress by communicating risk management
 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+Financial health - ensures the project stays within budget, preserving profitability Resource optimization - allocates resources efficiently, avoiding waste stakeholder confidence builds trust with clients and investors risk mitigation reduces financial risks associated with overruns strategies to prevent budget overruns include
+Accurate estimation - use historical data and expert judgment for realistic budgeting.
+Detailed planning - break down the project into phases with cler cost estimates Regular monitoring - Track expenses continuously and compare against the budget.
+Change management - implement a formal process to evaluate and approve scope changes Contingency Planning - set aside a contigency fund for unexpected costs vendor management - negotiate favorable terms and monitor
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?